BWF World Championships: Nation gold medals and tournament wins

 Korea won on the superior of two silver medals to China's one and thus Korea became the overall winner.

 China won on superior of four silver medals to Indonesia's one and thus China became the overall winner.

 China won on the superior of two silver medals to Indonesia's none and thus China became the overall winner.

 China won on superior of four bronze medals to Japan's two and thus China became the overall winner.

+Korea won on superior of one bronze medal to France's none and thus Korea became the overall winner.